Our Longshore Lawyers in Baton Rouge Can Help

 Workers Protected by the LHWCA

 Because the maritime industry is so vast, and the Act only refers to a relatively specific set of professionals, it may be helpful to know which of these occupations are covered by the LHWCA.
 Harbor workers are involved in construction, conversion, overhaul, repair, and alterations while handling machinery and large equipment.
-Since this work requires special equipment and working methods, it can be challenging and dangerous—even with the safety regulations required in that work environment.
-Workers risk serious injuries in their daily job activities.
+Since this work requires special equipment and working methods, it can be challenging and dangerous.
+When the appropriate safety regulations for that work environment are not followed to the letter, workers risk serious injuries in their daily job activities.
 If you're hurt, you should contact a Louisiana harbor worker accident attorney as quickly as possible.

 The following job areas are covered by the LHWCA: